-- 4.66 The giving of reasons to victims for not prosecuting is an important and sometimes complex issue.
-In many cases the reason for not prosecuting is a technical one for example, the unavailability of a particular proof which is essential to establish the case.
-A balance needs to be struck between the proper interests of victims and other concerns, including, but not limited to, damage to the reputation or other injustice to an individual, the danger of infringing upon the presumption of innocence or other human rights and the risk of jeopardising the safety of individuals. - 4.67 The policy of the PPS is to give victims reasons in all cases where a decision is made not to prosecute.
-A two tier approach applies: In a wide range of cases which might be classed as more serious, either due to the nature of the offence or to the vulnerability of the victim, detailed reasons will automatically be given for the decision not to prosecute and a meeting offered.
-Where detailed reasons are given the PPS will consider what information about the decision may be provided to the victim balancing the interests of all parties together with any other considerations which seem material to the particular facts and circumstances of the case. - 4.68 In all other cases reasons are given in general terms.
+- 4.70 The giving of reasons to victims for not prosecuting is an important and sometimes complex issue.
+Following a decision not to prosecute, a victim is entitled to be notified in writing of the reasons why this decision was taken, how further information about the decision can be accessed and how a review of the decision can be requested if the victim is dissatisfied.
+The PPS gives reasons in all cases where a decision not to prosecute is taken. - 4.71 In many cases the reason for not prosecuting is a technical one, for example the unavailability of a particular proof which is essential to establish the case.
+A balance needs to be struck between the proper interests of victims and other concerns, including, but not limited to, damage to the reputation or other injustice to an individual, the danger of infringing upon the presumption of innocence or other human rights and the risk of jeopardising the safety of individuals. - 4.72 A two tier approach applies: In a wide range of cases which might be classed as more serious due to the nature of the offence or where the victim may be regarded as vulnerable, detailed written reasons will automatically be given for the decision not to prosecute.
+The PPS will consider what information about the decision may be provided to the victim, balancing the interests of all parties together with any other considerations which are material to the particular facts and circumstances of the case.
+Where detailed reasons are given, the victim will also be provided with contact details to request a telephone call or a meeting for a further explanation of the reasons, if required. - 4.73 In all other cases general reasons are given.
 For example, where the available evidence does not allow the Prosecution to establish an essential element of the offence the PPS will indicate that there was insufficient evidence to afford a reasonable prospect of a conviction.
-Another example would be a case in which the evidence was sufficient but the decision was taken not to prosecute given the age and infirmity of the prospective defendant.
-Here the reason given would be that it was not in the public interest to prosecute. - 4.69 All victims are entitled to receive more detailed reasons for the decision taken and will be advised of that entitlement when general reasons are provided.
+Another example would be a case in which the evidence was sufficient but the decision was taken not to prosecute given particular medical circumstances of the prospective defendant.
+Here the reason given would be that it was not in the public interest to prosecute.

+4.74 All victims are entitled to receive more detailed reasons for the decision taken and will be advised of that entitlement when general reasons are provided.
 All victims will also be informed of their right to seek a review when notified of the decision not to prosecute whether they receive detailed or general reasons.
-It may be that the provision of detailed reasons will assist a victim deciding whether they wish to pursue a review.
-Where detailed reasons are given the requirement to seek a review within 3 months will only run from the date of receipt of the detailed reasons letter.
+It may be that the provision of detailed reasons will assist a victim to decide whether they wish to pursue a review.
+As outlined at paragraph 4.65, where detailed reasons are given, unless there are exceptional circumstances, a review will only be dealt with if it is made within one month from the date of the receipt of the detailed reasons letter.